sannidhi353/todo_list/README.md

 # todo_list
- this is repository for project todo list using react
+ this is repository for project todo list using html,css and javascript